Bharath-06-dev/Todo/README.md

  * There is a delete button which deletes all the tasks present.
  * The web page has a responsive layout.

-The appicaition can be run by opening this link on any browser link:
+The appicaition can be run by opening this link on any browser link: https://todo-theta-self.vercel.app/

-Here are some Screen Shots of the Application :